microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-callrecording-and-calltranscript.md

 ## Subscribe to recordings available for any meeting where a specific Teams app is installed

-To get change notifications for any transcript available for any online meeting where a specific Teams app is installed, subscribe to `appCatalogs/teamsApps/{teams-app-id}/installedToOnlineMeetings/getAllrecordings`.
-This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.
-The notification for a transcript is sent only if the subscription happens before the transcription starts.
+To get change notifications for any recording available for any online meeting where a specific Teams app is installed, subscribe to `appCatalogs/teamsApps/{teams-app-id}/installedToOnlineMeetings/getAllRecordings`.
+This resource supports [including resource data](change-notifications-with-resource-data.md) in the notification.
 This subscription supports scheduled [onlineMeetings](/graph/api/resources/onlinemeeting) but not channel meetings.

 > [!NOTE]
 > This resource type is available only on the `/beta` endpoint.
 ### Permissions

-One of the following permissions is required to subscribe to `appCatalogs/teamsApps/{teams-app-id}/installedToOnlineMeetings/getAllrecordings`.
+One of the following permissions is required to subscribe to `appCatalogs/teamsApps/{teams-app-id}/installedToOnlineMeetings/getAllRecordings`.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 | Permission type                        | Permissions (from least to most privileged) |
 | :------------------------------------- | :------------------------------------------ |